sysbiolux/DeepOncoAI/readme.md

 for large datasets instead of exact solution)

-Furthermore, all filters are fitted on the original data and then applied in no particular order, In other words, the only features that are retained are the ones that pass all the filters.
+Furthermore, all filters are fitted on the original data and then applied in no particular order.
+In other words, the only features that are retained are the ones that pass all the filters in each of the two filtering steps.

 The following selections are available:
 * importance: selects the top features according to XGBoost
 * predictivity: selects the top features by cross-elimination (not recommended for large datasets)

 These methods will select the features with the most signal for the next step.

 The following transformations are available: